 Block 1 (5 Weeks):

 Study in San Jose and the Central Valley.
-Students live in San Jose with Costa Rican families and study Spanish for four hours daily in the morning.
-In the afternoon students learn about different topics pertinent to the Central American context such as globalization, health care systems, environmental issues, and history, among others.
-A constantly evolving reading anthology, expert guest speakers and local field trips are the tools used in getting at these topical issues.
-In Block I, time is spent in Nicaragua or Panama where students are able to see first hand the current economic and political conditions of Central America and their indigenous communities, and are challenged to compare and contrast its reality with neighboring Costa Rica.
+Students live in San Jose with Costa Rican families and study Spanish for four hours daily.
+In mornings sessions, students learn about different topics pertinent to the Central American context such as globalization, health care systems, environmental issues, and history, among others.
+A constantly evolving reading anthology, expert guest speakers, fieldwork, and local field trips are the tools used in getting at these topical issues.
+During a 1 week trip, time is spent exploring the current economic and political conditions of Central America and their indigenous communities, as well as the renewable energy efforts happening in Costa Rica.
 Students prepare for their field internships during this first month by planning their particular internships in consultation with faculty advisors.

 Block 2 (8 Weeks):

 After the first block in which staff closely evaluate students’ specific educational needs, interests, and Spanish proficiency, students are placed in an individualized internship to gain experience in urban or rural areas in a field of their interest.
 Only one student is placed at each internship site.
 ICADS offers over 65 structured internships and research opportunities in Costa Rica in the areas of environment, education, health, development, and wildlife conservation, and women’s studies.
 Internship placements are determined based on a number of factors, including student interests, previous experience, formal education, and level of Spanish competency.
 Internships with stricter requirements include those in the medical field.